ja2-stracciatella/ja2-stracciatella/COMPILATION.md

 cmake -DCMAKE_TOOLCHAIN_FILE=./cmake/toolchain-msvc.cmake -G "Visual Studio 10" path/to/source
 ```

+__Note__: If you add, move or delete any files.
+Please make sure to reflect your changes in the `CMakeLists.txt` files,
+rerun cmake and reload your Solution before making any additional changes.
+Otherwise other build systems might fail
+ when trying to build your changes.

 ## Generate XCode Project

 If you are most familiar using XCode for development you can generate a project from the sources.